-From 2003 to 2020, there were five defaults across two transactions, out of the 93 long-term ratings we assigned, translating into a 5.4% default rate overall.
-The SC Cash Flow CDO of CDOs subsector had the highest lifetime default rate of 44.4%, while the SC Cash Flow Corporate Bond CBO subsector had a default rate of 5.3%.
+From 2003 to 2021, there were five defaults across two transactions, out of the 93 long-term ratings we assigned, translating to a 5.4% default rate overall.
+The SC Cash Flow CDO of CDOs subsector has the highest lifetime default rate of 44.4%, while the SC Cash Flow Corporate Bond Collateralized Bond Obligation (CBO) subsector has a default rate of 5.3%.
 We attribute the weaker credit performance of these subsectors largely to the credit quality deterioration of referenced global corporate obligors during 2008 and 2009.

-Subsectors' transition rates varied by year of vintage, the year the transaction was issued (see table 7).
+Subsectors' rating transition rates varied by vintage year, and the year the transaction was issued (see table 7).
 Most transactions were originated in 2005 and 2006, and all the defaults were in a single 2005 vintage transaction.
-The default of a SC Cash Flow corporate bond CBO, was the only origination in 2008, making it the only vintage with a 100% default rate.
+The 2008 default of a SC corporate bond CBO, which was also the only origination in 2008, makes it the only vintage with a 100% default rate.

-Taiwan Ratings' Structured Finance Transition And Default Summary, Original-To-Current, 2003-2020
+Taiwan Ratings' Structured Finance Transition And Default Summary, Original-To-Current (2003-2021)